sanger-pathogens/nextflow-commons/configs/README.md

 - If the task exceeds the maximum runtime, the `time` and `queue` task parameter values are updated during retries:
 `12.h` time and `normal` queue → `48.h` time and `long` queue → `7 d` time and `week` queue → `30 d` and `basement` queue

-Note: Even if you manually supply a queue, this label can override it during escalation so be careful.
+Note: Even if you manually supply a `queue` parameter value, it will be overridden by this label when the task is retried, so please be careful.
+You should thus always provide an overriding value of the `queue` parameter together with the `time` parameter, or - but it's not recommended - by redefining the effect of the `time_queue_from_normal` lebel in your add-on config file.

 **Tips:**